 Dental Sealants

-Sealants protect the chewing surfaces.
-They serve as a barrier against tooth decay.
+Sealants protect the chewing surfaces and serve as a barrier against tooth decay.
 To prevent cavities from forming between the teeth, flossing once a day and brushing with fluoridated toothpaste is very important.
 Good oral hygiene at home and regular dental checkups along with professional teeth cleaning help fight tooth decay.

-We sometimes recommend sealants with nitrous oxide or laughing gas to help relax your child and help children who have a strong gag reflex.
+We sometimes recommend sealants with nitrous oxide or laughing gas to help relax your child and assist children with a strong gag reflex.

 Research shows that sealants can last for many years and reduce the risk of cavities significantly.
-So, your child will be protected throughout the cavity prone years.
+Your child will be protected throughout the cavity-prone years.
 With good oral hygiene and healthy eating habits, sealants will last longer.
 We will check the sealants during routine dental visits and can recommend reapplication or repair when necessary.

 Fluoride Treatment